macaroot/Ballad/README.md

 ### Description
 Ballad is a personal project to increase my understanding in C and create a game at the same time.
-SDL2 and OpenGL are the basic libraries used.
+SDL2 is the only basic library used.

 ### Legal
 This code is open-source.